-Models Less Than 20 Tons for Residential Use\
+Models Less Than 20 Tons for Residential Use\ (Parts Only)

-(Parts Only)

-This limited warranty is extended by American Standard Inc., to the original purchaser and to any succeeding owner of the real property to which the Air Conditioner is originally affixed, and applies to products purchased and retained for use within the U.S.A. and Canada.
+This warranty is extended by American Standard Inc., to the original purchaser and to any succeeding owner of the real property to which the Air Conditioner is originally affixed, and applies to products purchased and retained for use within the U.S.A. and Canada.

-If any part of your Air Conditioner fails because of a manufacturing defect within five years from the date of the original purchase, Warrantor will furnish without charge the required replacement part.
+If any part of your Air Conditioner fails because of a manufacturing defect within two years from the date of the original purchase, Warrantor will furnish without charge the required replacement part.
 Any local transportation, related service labor, diagnosis calls, refrigerant and related items are not included.

-If the sealed motor-compressor fails because of a manufacturing defect within five years from the date of original purchase, Warrantor will furnish without charge the required replacement compressor.
+In addition, if the sealed motor-compressor fails or the outdoor coil should become defective, either or both events occurring because of a manufacturing defect within the third through tenth year from the date of original purchase, Warrantor will furnish without charge the required replacement compressor and/or outdoor coil.
 Any local transportation, related service labor, diagnosis calls, refrigerant and related items are not included.